 MAL Rating: 8.37

 As common folk, we have many faces and personalities who we love and cheer for as fans.
 From the point of view of the people under a constant spotlight, things are a lot different.
-Things get out of hand for the idol Mima Kirigoe, when a rabid fan resists her change to an actress.
-Adding to the stress given by the demands of her new job, she is forced to take uncomfortable roles.
-Furthermore, the fan turned stalker starts releasing her private information on the web.
+Things get out of hand for the idol Mima Kirigoe when a rabid fan resists her change to an actress.
+Adding to the stress given by her new job demands, she is forced to take uncomfortable roles.
+Furthermore, the fan-turned stalker starts releasing her private information on the web.

 MAL Rating: 7.44

-Naegi got accepted in the reputed Hope’s Peak Academy, however, things turned out to be a lot more different than what he expected.
+Naegi got accepted into the reputed Hope’s Peak Academy.
+However, things turned out to be a lot more different than what he expected.
 A cuddly bear of death gives the class a simple condition: kill anyone, and manage to shift the blame.
-If you are successful, you get to leave, while everyone else is killed.
+If you are successful, you get to leave while everyone else is killed.
 If you fail, you are tortured and killed in the worst way possible.

 MAL Rating: 7.71